dvmatvienko/roofit_functional/README.md

 ![](./pull.png)

-All the probability density functions (PDFs) are constructed on the basis of step-to-step procedure.
+All PDFs are constructed on the basis of step-to-step procedure in the RooFit framework.
-This procedure is based on elementary PDFs, which arehard-coded in the frame of the RooFit package.
+The first step is associated with elementary PDFs, which are hard-coded.

+The full list of available elementary PDFs is as follows (to be updated):

+- CrystalBall

+- Uniform

+- BifurGauss

+- BreitWigner

+- Gaussian

+- Voigtian

+- Novosibirsk

+- Johnson

+The possibility to include any custom PDF is put in TODO list.

-Structure of the elementary PDFs could be sequentially complicated via four available actions: summation, multiplication, convolution and composition.
+Structure of the elementary PDFs could be sequentially complicated via four base actions: summation, multiplication, convolution and composition.
 Besides PDF function, an ordinary function (not normalized in the range of its arguments) is also supported.

 Let us consider actions for PDF functions in a more detail:

-1. Summation of two or more PDF functions.
-This action is a straightforward.
+1. Summation of two or more PDF functions. `sum_of_pdfs = pdf1.get_add(pdf2,{'frac': [0.5,0.,1.]})`
+   Fraction of the pdf2 to the pdf1 is important to achieve the unity normalization of the sum_of_pdfs

 2.

+4.